 On a quarterly basis, the recipient employee must complete an Employee Use of University Vehicle form.
 Quarterly reporting periods are for the quarters ending January 31, April 30, July 31 and October 31.
 Completed forms must be submitted to the Treasury Services Office no later than the 10th day of the month following the quarter end.
 If the Treasury Services Office does not receive the form by the required due date, one-hundred percent (100%) of the lease value of the vehicle will be included in the employee’s gross income.

 Consistent with IRS guidelines, the University uses the “lease value rule” method to determine the value of the personal usage.
 As indicated on the Employee Use of University Vehicle form, the employee must provide the total mileage driven for the quarter, the personal miles and the business miles.
-The value of the personal use of the vehicle is determined by multiplying the personal miles, as a percentage of the total miles driven, by 29% of the annual lease value of the vehicle.
+The value of the personal use of the vehicle is determined by multiplying the personal miles, as a percentage of the total miles driven, by the annual lease value of the vehicle.
 An additional adjustment will be made for any employer-provided fuel.

 IRS guidelines provide a “commuting rule” method, which can be used when an employee is provided a University vehicle and all of the following criteria are met: